2teez/assertions/README.md

 ### \_print\_result(status: bool, *, values: list[Any] = [None], show=False) -> None

     it prints out either True or False.
 It can also `show` the reason, if the result is false.
-    _print_result is a private function in this package. it takes; a bool, a list and a bool variable.
+    _print_result is a private function in this package.
+    It takes; a bool, a list and a bool variable.
 It returns None.